captainerd/VentoCart/README.md

 VentoCart not only offers a feature-rich e-commerce solution but also prioritizes modernization and ease of use.
 With VentoCart, configuring and managing your store is faster and more straightforward than ever before.

+# Ventocart Change-log v4.5.5.2

+## Added
+- Full example theme added to the marketplace.
+- Ajaxified the categories/filters, and pagination is now fully in AJAX.
+- Added an infinite scroll toggle in the Admin System/Settings/Edit Store/Option tab at the product, which enables or disables infinite scroll vs pagination.

 # Ventocart Change-log v4.5.5.1

 ## Features & Enhancements